Our Visit Planning Page

 1. Travel: In most cases, we prefer to book our own airfare and ask our host/organizer for a reimbursement check mailed to our home address after we purchase.
 Additional travel expenses may also include to/from airport transportation, parking, extra luggage, and bus, train, or rental car fees.
 We prefer to fly out of SFO or OAK airports.
 Departing late morning/early afternoon always works best for us!
 Where possible, we prefer non-stop direct flights.
-We love to fly Southwest by the way (with the Early Boarding option so I [Homer] can bring my bandoneon on board).
+We love to fly Southwest by the way (with the Early Boarding option).
 Thanks!

 3. Food - Upon arrival we like to go grocery shopping so we can stock up on a few food/dietary supplies to help our weekend move more smoothly.
 We cover our own food expenses but ask that our hosts either allow some time for us to go out and get food (during workshop breaks) or provide a delivery service.